 All observation and clinical clock hours must be completed under the supervision of an individual who holds the ASHA certificate of clinical competency at the time the supervision is provided.
-Supervision provided by individuals who are ASHA certified at the time the supervision is provided will be counted toward the student's 400 clock hours required for ASHA certification.
+Only supervision provided by individuals who are ASHA certified at the time the supervision is provided will be counted toward the student's 400 clock hours required for ASHA certification.

 Where can I complete my externships?

 Traditionally, students have been able to complete their clinical externships in almost any state in the United States.
 States may elect to institute restrictions on externship experiences that hamper or prohibit externship affiliation agreements; such decisions are outside the control of Ithaca College.
 The department ensures that students are able to complete their clinical practica in a timely manner but we are not able to guarantee the location of practica sites available to students in any given semester.
 Canadian students should plan on completing their externships within the United States.

 What happens after I graduate?